microsoft/react-native-windows/packages/@react-native-windows/bot-coordinator/README.md

 ## Running locally
 1. Install Azure Functions Core Tools (e.g. through `choco install azure-functions-core-tools-3`)
 1. Ensure the [Azurite]() extension is installed
+1. Ensure the repo is built through `yarn build`.
-1. Add any secrets needed to `local.settings.json`.
-This file is ignored by Git, but be careful not to edit the example file instead!
+1. Add any secrets needed to the generated `local.settings.json`.
+This file will be ignored by Git!
 1. Run `yarn start` in the package root

 HttpTriggers can be triggered from localhost using a REST client like PostMan or curl.
 E.g.